-Mr A's complaint
+Mr V's complaint

-Mr A complained to Options in January 2020, via a Claims Management Company ('CMC').
+Mr V complained to Options in December 2020, via a Claims Management Company ('CMC').

-The CMC, on Mr A's behalf, said Options had caused him losses by accepting an instruction from an unregulated, overseas adviser to transfer his DB pension scheme.
-The CMC felt Options should have been alert to the possibility that Caledonian were providing advice and failed to identify the risks involved in the transfer.
+The CMC, on Mr V's behalf, said Options had caused him losses by accepting an instruction from an unregulated, overseas adviser to transfer his DB pension scheme.
+The CMC felt Options should have been alert to the possibility that Caledonian was providing advice and failed to identify the risks involved in the transfer.
 In the CMC's view, Options had breached several FCA Principles.

-To put things right, Mr A was seeking to be put back in the position he would have been in had the transfer not taken place, together with an award reflecting the worry and distress caused.
+To put things right, Mr V was seeking to be put back in the position he would have been in had the transfer not taken place, together with an award reflecting the worry and distress caused.

-Options' response to Mr A's complaint
+Options' response to Mr V's complaint

-Options issued its final response rejecting Mr A's complaint in March 2020.
+Options issued its final response rejecting Mr V's complaint in February 2021.
 In summary, it said:

-- Its understanding, as confirmed by Mr A in his SIPP application, was that Caledonian acted only as an introducer and hadn't provided advice. - It provides execution-only (i.e. non-advised) SIPP administration services as explained in all the documentation provided to Mr A when he signed up to his SIPP. - It would have been in breach of COBS 11.2.19R if it hadn't executed Mr A's specific investment instruction by virtue of this rule it isn't liable to Mr A. - It isn't permitted to provide advice, or to comment on the suitability of a SIPP, the underlying investments or the introducer chosen by the member. - It undertook due diligence on Caledonian, giving it no reason to believe it shouldn't accept introductions from this source, at the time of setting up Mr A's SIPP. - It wasn't restricted to dealing only with regulated introducers.
-Caledonian was at all times treated as an unregulated introducer and it had strict processes in place for dealing with such firms, which were followed. - Mr A signed documentation which made clear he was a direct client, hadn't received advice, his investment choices were his sole responsibility, and suggested he seek regulated financial advice, but he chose not to do so. - Mr A didn't inform it that Caledonian had advised him.
+- Its understanding, as confirmed by Mr V in his SIPP application, was that Caledonian acted only as an introducer and hadn't provided advice. - It provides execution-only (i.e. non-advised) SIPP administration services as explained in all the documentation provided to Mr V when he signed up to his SIPP. - It would have been in breach of COBS 11.2.19R if it hadn't executed Mr V's specific investment instruction by virtue of this rule it isn't liable to Mr V. - It isn't permitted to provide advice, or to comment on the suitability of a SIPP, the underlying investments or the introducer chosen by the member.

+- It undertook due diligence on Caledonian, giving it no reason to believe it shouldn't accept introductions from this source, at the time of setting up Mr V's SIPP. - It wasn't restricted to dealing only with regulated introducers.
+Caledonian was at all times treated as an unregulated introducer and it had strict processes in place for dealing with such firms, which were followed. - Mr V signed documentation which made clear he was a direct client, hadn't received advice, his investment choices were his sole responsibility, and suggested he seek regulated financial advice, but he chose not to do so. - Mr V didn't inform it that Caledonian had advised him and it can't be held responsible for information that wasn't disclosed to it.